wililupy/ubuntu-onie/README.md

 ## Installing the Ubuntu installer from ONIE

-Back on the ONIE VM.
+Back in ONIE.
 First double check that the network is working
 correctly:

 ```